-It’s nostalgic since I remember feeling the same way, but what I love even more is watching him and seeing him in a space that’s different than the one he’s in when he’s with me when he doesn’t think I’m paying attention.
+It’s nostalgic since I remember feeling the same way, but I love watching him and seeing him in a space different than the one he’s in when he’s with me and when he doesn’t think I’m paying attention.

-As he gets closer I notice there is something smeared all over his white T-shirt.
-I have no idea what it is, but I’m certain he doesn’t care.
+As he gets closer, I notice something smeared all over his white T-shirt.
+I have no idea what it is, but I’m sure he doesn’t care.
 He slept at his father’s last night, and as I ask him what’s all over his shirt, his brother and sister chime in.
 “He went to school like that,” they tell me simultaneously.

 Of course, I could say something to his dad about it and fault him for letting his son arrive at school in such a state, but I don’t.

-I know all too well how their morning went because I’ve had many confrontations with him about his clothing, if he’s taken a shower or done his homework on time, and he just doesn’t care.
+I know how their morning went well because I’ve had many confrontations with him about his clothing if he’s taken a shower or done his homework on time, and he doesn’t care.
 Not even a little bit.

-If he walks into school with stained clothing, an oversized whitehead on his nose or the same pants he’s worn the last three days in a row, it doesn’t bother him in the least.
+It doesn’t bother him if he walks into school with stained clothing, an oversized whitehead on his nose, or the same pants he’s worn the last three days in a row.

-He doesn’t try hard in school despite being a smart kid who is excellent in math and science.
-At 15, I literally can’t read his penmanship and he doesn’t put any effort into projects — he just doesn’t care.
+He doesn’t try hard in school despite being an intelligent kid who is excellent in math and science.
+At 15, I can’t read his penmanship, and he doesn’t put any effort into projects — he doesn’t care.

-I’ve tried; I’ve taken him to counseling; I’ve loved him really hard and I’ve backed off.
+I’ve tried; I’ve taken him to counseling; I’ve loved him hard, and I’ve backed off.

-I’m telling you this because I want you to know if you have a teen who doesn’t give a flip about many things, you aren’t alone.
-I know there are so many teenagers out there thriving and thinking about college and how many goals they are going to score in tonight’s game, and then there’s your kid.
+I’m telling you this because I want you to know that you aren’t alone if you have a teen who doesn’t give a flip about many things.
+I know so many teenagers out there are thriving and thinking about college and how many goals they will score in tonight’s game, and then there’s your kid.

-They are good and kind and can be really sweet and dammit, you love them — it’s guttural and huge.
-But you just wish they would care.
-You wish they’d shower a bit more, and not treat their room like a junk yard.
+They are good and kind and can be sweet, and dammit, you love them — it’s guttural and huge.
+But you wish they would care.
+You wish they’d shower more and not treat their room like a junkyard.

-So many moms are feeling this way despite what they post on social media or what you see on the field.
-Those are just snippets from a highlight reel, it’s certainly not the whole story.
+So many moms are feeling this way despite what they post on social media or what they see on the field.
+Those are snippets from a highlight reel; it’s certainly not the whole story.

-I know my son has gifts, he’s found a few but not all of them.
-I know he will in time, he’s just not ready yet and I’ve realized I can’t squeeze them out of him.
+I know my son has gifts; he’s found a few but not all of them.
+I know he will in time; he’s not ready yet, and I’ve realized I can’t squeeze them out of him.

-I’m not giving up, I’ve made a commitment to myself I’d let him be because what I’m doing now; what his father is doing now, isn’t working.
-We are both baffled, we both did well in high school and couldn’t wait to go to college and honestly, I wouldn’t have been caught dead walking around high school in a stained shirt and if my room looked like his I’d cry.
+I’m not giving up; I’ve committed myself that I’d let him be because what I’m doing now, what his father is doing now, isn’t working.
+We are both baffled; we both did well in high school and couldn’t wait to go to college.
+Honestly, I wouldn’t have been caught dead walking around high school in a stained shirt, and if my room looked like his, I’d cry.

 We raised him to be a good kid and a good adult; you have raised your kid to be a good human, too.
 I know you have.

-That doesn’t stop because all our efforts are being blatantly ignored, but maybe we can give our self a damn break and realize we can’t force them to care about things they don’t.
-We want it to happen organically of course, and I don’t think it’s going to if I keep shoving cleanliness, organization, working harder in school, and acne pads down his throat.
+That doesn’t stop because all our efforts are being blatantly ignored, but maybe we can give ourselves a damn break and realize we can’t force them to care about things they don’t.
+We want it to happen organically, of course, and I don’t think it’s going to if I keep shoving cleanliness, organization, working harder in school, and acne pads down his throat.

 My son is lovely.
-He doesn’t skip school, he gets his work done by the skin of his teeth, he takes care of me when I get sick since his father moved out.
+He doesn’t skip school; he gets his work done by the skin of his teeth, and he takes care of me when I get sick since his father moved out.

 He lacks desire and motivation.

-My son, he doesn’t care about a lot of things right now and if your child doesn’t either, let’s try and remember (together because I need support here) there are worse things.
+My son doesn’t care about many things right now, and if your child doesn’t either, let’s try and remember (together because I need support here) there are worse things.

-I think as his mom I’ve worried other people will notice his nonchalant attitude and think it means I haven’t shown up for him.
-Maybe you’ve worried about that too.
-Perhaps you are worrying about it at this very moment.
+As his mom, I’ve worried other people will notice his nonchalant attitude and think it means I haven’t shown up for him.
+Maybe you’re worried about that too.
+Perhaps you are worried about it at this very moment.

-Please know though, you aren’t alone; your child is not alone and I have a feeling they are going to be just fine.
+Please know, though, you aren’t alone; your child is not alone, and I feel they will be just fine.